tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/use-github/github-workflow.md

 ---
 # Overview

 As a project grows, managing the numerous code changes can become unwieldy.
-This is where **version control** comes into play as a fundamental apect of a streamlined workflow.
+This is where **version control** comes into play as a fundamental aspect of a streamlined workflow.

 This building block aims to make you familiar with the GitHub workflow by covering the following key areas:
 - Introduction to Git and GitHub